-Is your Mac starting to feel a little long in the tooth?
-Instead of parting with big money to buy a new machine, perhaps you should consider upgrading what you already have.
+Is your Mac starting to feel a little sluggish?
+Instead of spending tons of money to buy a new machine, perhaps you should consider upgrading what you already have.

 Why You Should Consider Upgrading RAM On Mac

-Installing new RAM is actually one of the only DIY upgrades available to the common Mac user.
-Most of Apple’s system components are deeply embedded and are too complex to upgrade, whereas RAM can be simply swapped out with minimal effort.
+Installing new RAM is one of the only DIY upgrades available for many Mac owners.
+Most of Apple’s system components are deeply embedded in the hardware and are too complex to upgrade, whereas RAM can often be swapped out or added to with minimal effort.
 Additionally, RAM happens to be one of the most affordable upgrades you can do that will have an immediate impact on your Mac’s performance.

-If you find that your Mac is starting to feel slower than normal, and you can’t justify the cost of a new computer, installing more RAM could be a good strategy to extend its lifetime.
-If you have 8 GB of RAM or less, then an upgrade to 16 GB is a fairly safe bet.
+If you find that your Mac is starting to feel slower than normal, and you can’t justify the cost of a new computer, installing more RAM can be a good strategy to extend its lifetime.
+If you have 8 GB of RAM or less, an upgrade to 16 GB is a fairly safe bet to see performance boosts.
 However, before going down that path you should consider the potential risks.

-Second, handling computer hardware can damage the sensitive electronics within your Mac.
-There are some precautions you can take to mitigate this, such as wearing an anti-static wrist band (or touching a grounded metal surface before handling anything), ensuring your Mac is plugged in but has been powered off for 10 minutes, and using the correctly sized small screwdriver.
+Handling computer hardware can damage the sensitive electronics within your Mac.
+There are some precautions you can take to mitigate this, such as wearing an anti-static wrist band (or touching a grounded metal surface before handling anything) and gloves, ensuring your Mac is plugged in but has been powered off for 10 minutes, and using a correctly sized small screwdriver.
 Remember that Macs sometimes have proprietary hardware, like screws, and finding a screwdriver that will work on them may not be optional.